 Get your dancing shoes ready

 Europe's largest street festival, Notting Hill Carnival, usually takes place over the August bank holiday.
-Although this year's carnival has been cancelled due to the current coronavirus outbreak, you can still join in with the online celebrations.
+This year's carnival is brought to you online with celebrations in form of Notting Hill Carnival: Access All Areas.

-Grab a deckchair or drive up to one of London's outdoor cinemas, and immerse yourself in plethora of movie genres.
+Grab a deckchair or drive up to one of London's outdoor cinemas, and immerse yourself in cult classics and new releases.

 Party to electronic hits